Britain fires with both barrels: emergency rate cut and budget boost

 The BoE did not announce any new quantitative easing bond purchases, but did lower its counter-cyclical capital buffer for banks to zero and launch a new scheme to support lending to small businesses — both measures to keep borrowing flowing.

+The BoE said it would allow banks to release a special store of capital, known as the counter-cyclical capital buffer, so they can continue lending to households and businesses during the coronavirus epidemic.
+Tapping the buffer means that lending up to 190 billion pounds can be supported, equivalent to 13 times banks’ net lending last year.

 “Much like the Fed move we saw earlier, it’s a case of making sure that you get out there on the front foot,” Investec economist Vicky Clarke said.
-“They haven’t done anything on the QE front so there’s still that possibility to pull that level if they need to,” she added.
+“They haven’t done anything on the QE front so there’s still that possibility to pull that level if they need to.”

-Last week the U.S. Federal Reserve and the Bank of Canada lowered rates, and the European Central Bank is expected to take action on Thursday.
+The U.S. Federal Reserve and the Bank of Canada lowered rates last week, and the European Central Bank is expected to take action on Thursday.

 The BoE’s new term lending scheme will support up to 190 billion pounds of new lending, it said.